robbenz/dia_plugs/profile-builder/readme.txt

 8. Edit User Profile Page
 9. Recover Password Page
 10. Profile Builder Login Widget
+11. Role Editor Listing
+12. Role Editor

 == Changelog ==
+= 2.6.4 =
+* Fixed a bug which was preventing deleting thrashed posts
+* Compatibility fixes with Advanced Custom Fields Plugin

+= 2.6.3 =
+* Fixed a small display bug for custom capabilities on Roles Editor
+* Fixed a potential warning with the login form and WPML when cURL was not working properly

+= 2.6.2 =
+* Added Role Editor which grants you control over roles and capabilities on your site.
+* Added reacaptcha field for Profile Builder forms and WordPress default forms
+* Added User Role select field
+* We now prevent our forms from executing in the header on the wp_head hook to prevent conflicts with other plugins like Yoast SEO
+* Improved WPML compatibility with login forms
+* Now checkboxes retain their value on edit profile forms if the form errors out
+* Changed the way we set the default settings that was sometimes not adding them properly

 = 2.6.1 =
 * Updated translation files
 * Added a filter for already logged in message on recover password form: wppb_recover_password_already_logged_in